robledop/experiment64/README.md

 make check
 ```

-This command will run formatting checks, linting, and static analysis on the codebase.
+This command will run formatting checks, linting and static analysis on the codebase.

 ## Running